 ITP, through itself, its subsidiary and affiliates, provides post-trade matching, processing and other related services, primarily to members of the financial services community.
-ITP's subsidiary and applicable affiliates are authorized to provide certain post-trade matching services pursuant to certain orders issued by regulatory authorities and may be subject to the supervision and examination by these authorities in the jurisdiction they operate including the SEC, the Financial Conduct Authority in the United Kingdom (FCA), and the Autorité des Marchés Financiers (AMF) and the Ontario Securities Commission (OSC) in Canada.
+ITP's subsidiary and applicable affiliates are authorized to provide certain post-trade matching services pursuant to certain orders issued by regulatory authorities and may be subject to the supervision and examination by these authorities in the jurisdiction in which they operate including the SEC, the Financial Conduct Authority (FCA) in the United Kingdom, and the Autorité des Marchés Financiers (AMF) and the Ontario Securities Commission (OSC) in Canada.

-Deriv/SERV, through its subsidiary and affiliates, enhances transparency and provides operational efficiency for derivatives and securities financing transactions processing and reporting.
-Deriv/SERV also offers the Trade Information Warehouse asset servicing for credit default swaps.
-Deriv/SERV's subsidiary and applicable affiliates are registered or recognized trade repositories and may be subject to supervision and examination by regulatory authorities in the jurisdictions they operate including the U.S. Commodity Futures Trading Commission (CFTC), SEC, FCA, thirteen Canadian provincial and territorial regulators, the European Securities and Markets Authority (ESMA), the Swiss Financial Market Supervisory Authority (FINMA), the Monetary Authority of Singapore (MAS), the Financial Services Agency of Japan (JFSA), and the Australian Securities and Investments Commission (ASIC).
+Deriv/SERV enhances transparency and provides operational efficiency for derivatives and securities financing transactions processing and reporting through various legal entities, including affiliated locally registered or recognized trade repositories.
+Deriv/SERV also offers the Trade Information Warehouse asset servicing for credit default swaps and oversees other pre and post derivative trade activities offered by other DTCC legal entities.
+The trade repositories are subject to supervision and examination by regulatory authorities in the jurisdictions they operate including the Commodity Futures Trading Commission (CFTC), SEC, FCA, thirteen Canadian provincial and territorial regulators, the European Securities and Markets Authority (ESMA), the Swiss Financial Market Supervisory Authority (FINMA), the Monetary Authority of Singapore (MAS), the Financial Services Agency of Japan (JFSA), and the Australian Securities and Investments Commission (ASIC).